EliAndrewC/l7r/setting/l7r.md

 - There are a thousand fortunes, though this number is probably not literal, and should be taken to mean "a large number, but still finite and theoretically within the ability of the human race to count and record".
 This is too many for any one person to keep in their head at all times.
 Therefore, humans do not displease any fortune by our neglect, so long as we do not act contrary to their wishes or actively reject their importance.

 - We gain the favor of the fortunes by focusing on individual, specific fortunes and behaving in accordance with their wishes and nature.
-Humans are only capable of doing this with a few fortunes at a time - the upper limit of different fortunes that the human mind can act in conscious accordance with is thought to be 7, and most people are advised to pick a much smaller number when swearing vows.
+Humans are only capable of doing this with a few fortunes at a time - the upper limit of different fortunes that the human mind can act in conscious accordance with is thought to be seven, and most people are advised to pick a much smaller number when swearing vows.

 - Counterintuitively, swearing a vow to the Fortunes does not actually gain their favor in any way, while breaking a vow angers them and brings misfortune to the vowbreaker.
 With this in mind, why swear a vow at all?
 The answer is that swearing a vow forces you to orient your thoughts around maintaining your vow until it becomes second nature to you.
 Living and abiding by your vow will then become part of your natural state of mind, and that will gain you the favor and blessings of the fortunes.